Overview

 contract.yaml

-Writing a policy for AI agent configuration
+Writing a custom policy

-You can write custom Rego policies to enforce rules on the collected AI configuration.
+You can also write custom Rego policies to enforce rules on the collected AI configuration.
 The following example checks that the agent name isclaude and produces a violation otherwise.

 check-agent-name.yaml